Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Conclusions

 Our main findings are summarized as follows:

-\begin{itemize} \item The simulation results from our framework reproduce the observed scaling relations at high redshifts, including $M_{\mathrm{UV}}$--$M_{\mathrm{halo}}$, $L_{\mathrm{[CII]}}$--SFR, and bright-end $\Phi_{\mathrm{[CII]}}$. \item We generate synthetic images and extract 1D radial profiles of [\ion{C}{2}] emission and UV continuum, from which we find broad agreement between simulated profiles and observations, where the [\ion{C}{2}] emission is indeed extended to CGM and is more extended than UV continuum. \item From the correlation coefficient function between the evolution tracks of [\ion{C}{2}] halo size and bursty SFH, we find a time-delayed correlation with a characteristic timescale of $\sim 60\,$Myr. \item Based on our classification criteria, we find that the rate of occurrence of extended [\ion{C}{2}] halos is $\gtrsim 80\%$.
-This result is broadly consistent with observations and confirms the widespread emergence of [\ion{C}{2}] halos on CGM scales ($\sim 10\,$kpc). \item By studying the [\ion{C}{2}] halo size in the context of the ${\rm SFR_{100Myr}/SFR_{10Myr}}$ parameter, which traces the recent starburst/quench, we find that starburst-induced outflows drive the [\ion{C}{2}] halo to be more extended.
-This prediction can be tested by joint analysis of the morphology of [\ion{C}{2}], H$\alpha$, and UV continuum. \item By analyzing the evolution of extended [\ion{C}{2}] halos in the context of bursty SFHs, we find strong correlation between the [\ion{C}{2}] halo size and starburst episodes: the [\ion{C}{2}] halo size decreases while the central star-forming region accrete gas and boost SFR; the [\ion{C}{2}] halo size significantly increases after the starburst peak, a process that expels [\ion{C}{2}]-emitting gas to CGM and suppresses SFR; [\ion{C}{2}]-emitting gas can later be recycled to restart the next starburst episode. \item Using a stringent definition of gas outflow/inflow, we find that outflows and inflows contribute modestly to the CGM-scale [\ion{C}{2}] emission.
-Their contribution is strongly correlated with starburst episodes. \item Most of the inner-CGM [\ion{C}{2}]-emitting gas is gravitationally bound. \item The contribution of satellite galaxies to the [\ion{C}{2}] halo is modest, with the fractional contribution typically remaining below $\sim20\%$. \item We predict that it is possible to measure CGM-scale [\ion{C}{2}] halos at $z \sim 7$ with ALMA, and measuring the [\ion{C}{2}] halo of a single massive star-forming galaxy at $z \sim 7$ may require $\sim 8$ hours of observation time. \end{itemize}
+\begin{itemize} \item The predictions of our post-processing framework reproduce the observed galaxy scaling relations and statistics at high redshifts, including the $M_{\mathrm{UV}}$--$M_{\mathrm{halo}}$ and $L_{\mathrm{[CII]}}$--SFR relations, along with the bright-end $\Phi_{\mathrm{[CII]}}$. \item We generate synthetic images and extract 1D radial profiles of [\ion{C}{2}] emission and UV continuum, from which we find broad agreement between simulated profiles and observations.
+In particular, a significant portion (typically $\gtrsim 50\%$) of the [\ion{C}{2}] emission comes from the inner CGM, and thus [\ion{C}{2}] is often more spatially extended than UV. \item Based on our classification criteria, we find that the rate of occurrence of extended [\ion{C}{2}] halos is $\gtrsim 80\%$.
+This result is broadly consistent with observations and confirms the widespread emergence of [\ion{C}{2}] halos on inner CGM scales ($\sim 10\,$kpc). \item By analyzing the evolution of extended [\ion{C}{2}] halos in the context of bursty SFHs, we find strong correlation between the [\ion{C}{2}] halo size and starburst episodes: the [\ion{C}{2}] halo size decreases while the central star-forming region accrete gas and boost SFR; the [\ion{C}{2}] halo size significantly increases after the starburst peak, a process that expels [\ion{C}{2}]-emitting gas to inner CGM and suppresses SFR; [\ion{C}{2}]-emitting gas can later be recycled to restart the next starburst episode.
+This is further quantified by the correlation coefficient between the time evolution of [\ion{C}{2}] halo size and the bursty SFH, from which we find that the former correlates with the latter with characteristic time delay of $\sim 60\,$Myr, likely due to the outflowing of [\ion{C}{2}]-emitting gas driven by a recent starburst. \item By studying the [\ion{C}{2}] halo size in the context of the ${\rm SFR_{100Myr}/SFR_{10Myr}}$ ratio, which traces variability of the recent SFH, we find that starburst-induced outflows drive the [\ion{C}{2}] emission to be more extended.
+This provides additional support for the connection between [\ion{C}{2}] halo size and the bursty SFH.
+Complementary H$\alpha$ observations, together with [\ion{C}{2}] and UV continuum morphologies, would be essential for further testing this prediction. \item Using a stringent definition of gas outflow/inflow, we find that outflows and inflows contribute modestly to the inner-CGM scale [\ion{C}{2}] emission.
+Their contribution is strongly correlated with starburst episodes.
+We also find that most of the inner-CGM [\ion{C}{2}]-emitting gas remains gravitationally bound. \item The contribution of satellite galaxies to the [\ion{C}{2}] halo is modest, with the fractional contribution typically remaining below $\sim20\%$. \item We predict that it is possible to measure inner-CGM scale [\ion{C}{2}] halos at $z \sim 7$ with ALMA.
+Measuring the [\ion{C}{2}] halo of a single massive star-forming galaxy at $z \sim 7$ may require $\sim 5$ hours of on-source integration time on ALMA. \end{itemize}